yhan178/FPA-Effects-Cetaceans/README.md

-# 🌏 FPA-Effects-Cetaceans
+# FPA-Effects-Cetaceans

+## Overview

-This repository contains the data, code, and analysis for the research paper _"Effects of Freshwater Protected Areas on Survival of a Critically Endangered Cetacean"_.
+This repository contains the data, code, and analysis for the research paper _["Effects of Freshwater Protected Areas on Survival of a Critically Endangered Cetacean"](https://doi.org/10.1111/conl.13081)_.

 ## 📖 Repository Structure